 Using an On-demand Takagi Water Heater for an Open System

-This schematic details all the components in the "Takagi Open Package" photo below.
+This schematic details all the components in the "Takagi Open Package" photo below and shows how the package ties into the Zone Manifold.

 Hot water from the Takagi on-demand unit enters mixing valve #1 (valve on the left) where it is tempered to whatever temperature the floor requires.